sumitppawar/EffectiveJava/README.md

 4. Best way to conversion between Array and Collection
 ```java
 ```
-Write doc commects for all exposed API elements
+Write doc comments for all exposed API elements
 ---------